-Why do you need a personal injury lawyer?
+Why do you need a New York personal injury lawyer?
 Perhaps you were in a car accident that was not your fault, which left you with serious injuries and piles of medical bills.
-Or maybe you were injured on the job at some point and are unable to continue working.
-These types of accidents happen all across New York State, you can read more about the statistics here.
+Or maybe you were injured on the job and are unable to continue working.
+These types of accidents happen all across New York State, and you can read more about the statistics here.
 In fact, if you have been injured in any way from any kind of accident and wish to pursue a claim against the wrongdoer for compensation, a personal injury attorney can help you.

-“Personal injury” is a legal term that is used to describe many situations in which an individual may suffer from physical or emotional harm due to the actions of another individual or entity, such as corporation or municipality.
-Lever & Ecker, PLLC works diligently to represent individuals and their families who have suffered and experienced unfortunate situations where the careless acts of another have caused them significant physical or emotional harm.
+“Personal injury” is a term that is used to describe many situations in which an individual may suffer from physical or emotional harm due to the actions of another individual or entity, such as corporation or municipality.
+Lever & Ecker, PLLC works diligently to represent individuals and their families who have suffered and experienced unfortunate situations where the careless acts of others have caused them significant physical and/or emotional harm.
 As personal injury lawyers, it is our job to determine who may be responsible for your injuries, and then work to ensure that the wrongdoers are held liable under applicable laws.
 Contact our law firm for a free consultation regarding your case.

-The duty of a personal injury lawyer on behalf of a client who has been injured is to establish that the wrongdoer (most often an individual, corporation or municipality) who caused the injury is held legally responsible for those improper actions.
+The focus of a personal injury lawyer on behalf of a client who has been injured is to establish that the wrongdoer (most often an individual, corporation or municipality) who caused the injury is held legally responsible for those improper actions.
 Our goal is to work with you on your case and seek justice on your behalf.
 We will work to hold the party that caused your injuries responsible in court.
-The law states that we are responsible for proving the following points in court in order to gain compensation:
+To prove a claim for negligence on behalf of an injured client, we are required to establish the following elements:

 At Lever & Ecker, PLLC, we have many years of combined experience in litigating all types of personal injury cases.
 If you have been injured in an accident in New York due to the negligence of another party, contact us right away so we can help ensure that your legal rights are protected.